Gradient boosting for extreme quantile regression: Extreme quantile regression with gradient boosting

+\tcb{In this section we propose the \texttt{gbex} algorithm to estimate the GPD parameters $(\sigma(\bb x),\gamma(\bb x))$ using gradient boosting to build an ensemble of tree predictors.
+The algorithm is the standard Friedman's boosting algorithm \cite{Friedman2001,Friedman2002} applied with objective function given by the GPD negative log-likelihood (also called deviance in the machine learning literature).
+Since the GPD has two parameters, two sequences of trees are needed; this is similar to the strategy for multiclass classification where several sequences of trees are trained to learn the different class probabilities.}

+Based on Equation~\eqref{eq:rescaled-exceedances}, the Peaks-over-Threshold approach assumes that, given $\bb X=\bb x$, the excess of $Y$ above the threshold $Q_{\bb x}(\tau_0)$ follows approximately a GPD. \tcb{In order to compute the sample of exceedances, we rely on a (non-extreme) quantile regression method providing an estimation of the intermediate quantile function $\bb x \mapsto \hat Q_{\bb x}(\tau_0)$.
+Applying this estimated function at the predictor values $\bb X_1,\dots ,\bb X_n$, we obtain the exceedances above the intermediate threshold defined as}

-so that $Z_i=0$ whenever the value $Y_i$ is below threshold.
-We assume that the intermediate threshold is high enough so that the exceedances can be modeled by the generalized Pareto distribution and the approximation of conditional quantiles \eqref{eq:conditional-extreme-quantile} is good enough.
-Our aim is to learn the conditional parameters $\theta(\bb x) = (\sigma(\bb x),\gamma(\bb x))$ based on the exceedances $Z_1,\ldots,Z_n$.
-Following \cite{Friedman2001} and \cite{Friedman2002}, we propose to use gradient boosting with a suitable objective function.
+Note that $Z_i=0$ whenever the value $Y_i$ is below threshold.
+We assume that the intermediate threshold is high enough so that the exceedances can be modeled by the generalized Pareto distribution and the approximation of conditional quantiles \eqref{eq:conditional-extreme-quantile} is good.
+Our aim is to learn the conditional parameter $\theta(\bb x)=(\sigma(\bb x),\gamma(\bb x))$ based on the sample of exceedances above the threshold.
+We apply tree-base gradient boosting \cite{Friedman2001, Friedman2002} and use the GPD deviance (negative log-likelihood) as the objective function to minimize.

-In absence of covariates, a standard way of estimating the GPD parameters $\theta = (\sigma, \gamma)$ is maximum likelihood method, which provides asymptotically normal estimators in the unconditional case with $\gamma>-1/2$ \citep{Smith87}.
-Likewise, we use the negative log-likelihood, or equivalently the deviance of GPD distribution as the objective function of the gradient boosting procedure.
-Precisely, the deviance for an exceedance $Z_i$ from a GPD distribution with parameters $\theta(\bb X_i) = (\sigma(\bb X_i),\gamma(\bb X_i))$ is given by
+In absence of covariates, a standard way of estimating the GPD parameters $\theta = (\sigma, \gamma)$ is the maximum likelihood method \citep{Smith87}, which provides asymptotically normal estimators in the unconditional case with $\gamma>-1/2$.
+The negative log-likelihood, or deviance, for an exceedance $Z_i$ from a GPD distribution with parameters $\theta(\bb X_i) = (\sigma(\bb X_i),\gamma(\bb X_i))$ is given by

-Since the deviance depends on two parameters $\gamma$ and $\sigma$, we need to build two sequences of trees, one for each parameter; \cite{Friedman2001} proposes a similar strategy in multiclass classification where several sequences of trees are trained to learn the different class probabilities.